Layne is an animal lover who grew up in a household full of rescued critters. She is a registered veterinary technician.

 11. The Badger

-There are 11 species of badgers—they inhabit the U.S and Europe mainly.
+There are 11 species of badger, who inhabit the U.S and Europe mainly.
 They are omnivores and live solitary lives.
 In North America, badgers are hunted for their pelts.
 Canadian populations have been listed as endangered in the past.
 This species is aggressive, has huge foreclaws, and few predators.

 12. The Osprey